 About the project

-Together we will create a self-evaluation toolkit to support consistent levels of high quality school improvement work.
+Together, with key stakeholders including pupils, we will create a self-evaluation toolkit to support consistent levels of high quality school improvement work.
 We will:

 - develop a national definition for school improvement processes